jamescherti/ansible-role-tuned/README.md

 ### Example Playbook

-Here is an example of how to use ansible-tuned after installing it in the `roles/tuned` directory:
+Here is an example of how to use ansible-role-tuned after installing it in the `roles/tuned` directory:

 ```yaml
 - hosts: SERVER